Selenium Testing – here’s what you need to know and consider before incorporating an automation framework to your manual testing operations

 So you’ve decided you want to add automation to your manual testing operation.
 Great, that’s definitely the right move.
 Especially if your company works in an agile process, there is little else you can do to catch up with development.

-Truth be told, testing got a bit damaged by the waterfall to agile shift.
-It’s not that coders got all of a sudden so much faster or better, it’s simply that instead of having one or two releases a year, you have anything between 24 to 52 releases.
+Truth be told, testing got a bit damaged by the shift from waterfall to agile.
+It’s not that coders got all of a sudden so much faster or better; it’s simply that instead of having one or two releases a year, you have anything between 24 to 52 releases.
 Now go run full regression tests every other week – manually.
 It simply can’t be done, and so we found ourselves in the situation where testing teams are bound to impossible deadlines.

 Thus Selenium test automation was born, out of a need to adhere to shorter development cycles and ever-increasing product versions.
 That’s one side of the story.
 The other side is the massive software operations – too big to test manually in any reasonable timeframe.